 What about a trial period so we can see if Interact-AS will really benefit the student?

 The full version of Interact-AS is not returnable.
-A 30-day trial version of the software is available for $99 with a Professional Classroom Microphone System pictured below that is returnable at no cost within 45 days of receipt.
+A 30-day trial version of the software is available for $99 which includes the loan of a wireless microphone system (with a return deposit).
 For more information on this Trial Program click here.

 During the trial period the classroom teacher(s) can become familiar with how the system operates.
 All involved staff can learn how to access the transcripts for use in 1:1 work with the student, to support student homework, or even to have available for teacher planning or when other students are absent.